 "[Peer Steinbrück, the chancellor-candidate] is a good man, with quite a bold programme for ‘social justice’.
 Tax increases for the better-off, a proper minimum wage, dual citizenship for immigrants, less elbowing individualism and more solidarity in a society where das Wir entscheidet – ‘it’s the we that counts.’
 The German public, surprisingly, mostly agree that increasing taxes is a sound idea.
 What they resent is that the idea comes from the SPD.
 In the same way, the Augsburg programme is widely thought to make sense, but the voters don’t fancy Peer Steinbrück.
 They are pissed off with Angela Merkel’s governing coalition, but reluctant to let go of Mutti’s hand.
 In short, the public are in one of those sullen, unreasonable moods which make politicians despair."
-The LRB reports from Germany. [via
+The LRB reports from Germany. [via]

 “These traditions come from Neolithic times — from shamanism — and they have never stopped,” said Mr. Fréger, 38.
 “For a few nights you can behave like a goat, drink a lot and forget about being civilized.
 You can be a wild animal for three days and then you go back to controlling your wildness.”